CameraRick/onAir_fanControl/README.md

 This setup is meant to run a PWM signal to multiple PWM fans at once; you can't create individual groups of fans vs HDDs or send individual signals to each fan.

 It is also not designed to return a tach-signal back to the ESP node or mainboard.
-However, as a PWM fan hub is used to distribute power and PWM signal to all connected fans, you connect its built-in tach-return to your mainboard; this will usually only return the signal of the master-fan (red port), though.
+However, as a PWM fan hub is used to distribute power and PWM signal to all connected fans, you can connect its built-in tach-return to your mainboard; this will usually only return the signal of the master-fan (red port), though.

 **inner workings**